Bearing Syntactic Fruit with Stack-Augmented Neural Networks: Introduction

-The \moveMain{} algorithm requires an assumption that language conforms to hierarchical syntax, whereas \moveFirst{} simply relies on linear position.
-Arguably, in the absence of disambiguating examples like the above, \moveFirst{} is simpler and so deserves preference.
-However, linguistic studies have shown that human children consistently form questions according to \moveMain{} \citep{crain-nakayama-1987-structure}, even though it is extremely unlikely that they have encountered disambiguating examples like the above (though some, like \citet{pullum-scholz-2002-empirical}, have disputed this latter claim).
+The \moveMain{} algorithm requires an assumption that language conforms to hierarchical syntax, whereas \moveFirst{} simply uses linear position.
+Linguistic studies have shown that human children consistently form questions according to \moveMain{} \citep{crain-nakayama-1987-structure}, even though they have probably encountered very few disambiguating examples like the above (though some, like \citet{pullum-scholz-2002-empirical}, have disputed this latter claim).
 Chomsky argued that this phenomenon reveals an inherent bias of human learners for hierarchical syntax---the so-called ``argument from the poverty of the stimulus'' \citeyearpar{chomsky-1965-aspects,chomsky-1980-rules}.